-Child Support Contempt
+Rhode Island Child Support Contempt

-If the person entitled to receive child support in Rhode Island and Providence Plantations is on cash assistance than payment may be owed to RI.
+Does the State of Rhode Island Child Support Enforcement office ever initiate a contempt motion for failure to provide child support?
+If the person entitled to receive child support in Rhode Island and Providence Plantations is on cash assistance then payment may be owed to the State of Rhode Island.
 Child Support Enforcement may file a motion seeking a contempt finding.
-RI Child support enforcement could file for support contempt if the custodial mother or father is a full service client of RI Child Support enforcement.
+Rhode Island Child support enforcement also could file for contempt if the custodial mother or father is receiving full services from RI Child Support enforcement.

 Does a litigant who is accused of being a deadbeat dad or deadbeat mom have a right to a RI Family Court lawyer representing him or her in the contempt motion in Providence Family Court?

-In the event of a possibility of jail time and the accused deadbeat parent cannot afford a Providence child support attorney or East Providence Family lawyer then the Family Court Magistrate, Justice or General Magistrate must insure that the person has a RI child support attorney providing legal representation.
+- In the event of a possibility of jail time and the accused deadbeat parent cannot afford a Providence child support attorney then the Family Court Magistrate, Justice or General Magistrate must insure that the person has a RI child support attorney providing legal representation.

-Can a contempt motion be filed in a divorce, miscellaneous petition, post divorce or other Providence Family Court proceeding?
+Can a contempt motion be filed in a divorce, miscellaneous petition, post-divorce or other Providence Family Court proceeding?

 What types of settlements can be reached?

 There are some payee parents who will not settle the matter prior to a hearing on the merits.
 These wronged parents are aggressive and often seeking that the deadbeat spend some time in the can.

 Describe the concept of technical contempt in Rhode Island Family Court

-What factors influence a Providence Family court judge’s decision as to whether contemptuous nonpayment of child support in the Ocean State is willful or just technical?
+What factors influence a Providence Family Court judge’s decision as to whether contemptuous nonpayment of child support in the Ocean State is willful or just technical?

 Many Magistrates, General Magistrates and Justices have little patience for people who do not support their children.
 Nonetheless, the modern trend for justices is to steer clear of incarceration unless absolutely necessary and justified.
 If the parent under a support obligation has a justifiable explanation for his nonpayment it needs to be a good one or there could be a possibility of incarceration at the ACI.
-The amount of child support arrears wed by the noncustodial parent and the history for compliance with prior orders of the Family Court may play a large role in the decision of the Washington County Family Court Judge!
+The amount of child support arrears owed by the noncustodial parent and the history for compliance with prior orders of the Family Court may play a large role in the decision of the Washington County Family Court Judge!
 If a parent has a history of being a child support scofflaw, being a ne’er–do–well or history of failure to appear for hearings then this will not bode well for the obligor parent.
 A history of bench warrants for failure to appear certainly does not help.
-If these types of factors exist then there is a greater likelihood the judge will order some time in the slammer.
-Of course a prior history of technical or willful contempt will play a role in the decision.
+If these types of factors exist then there is a greater likelihood the judge will order time in the slammer.
+Of course, a prior history of technical or willful contempt will play a role in the decision.